ManApart/quest-command/notes.md

 - Locations have a temperature depending on location properties + current effects, burnining fires, snowstorms etc
 - Player has own temperature rating that is the location temp + effects, equipped items, etc

-#### Gravity

-Targets in a scene can have supportParent
-GravityListener: Any target that doesn’t have a supportParent and has a position of Z > 0 should fall, unless it has the NoFall tag
-On Scope Remove, check any target that previously had that support Parent.
-Remove the parent and let the item fall A falling item should fall the the scene’s lower z boundary.
-This is 0 by default unless there is a below connection Double check that on move to a boundary changes scene - make this work for all targets When things fall to the lower boundary, the move listener should naturally move them to the scene below

-#### Day Night Cycle

 Locations
 - Maybe all internal locations inherit from ‘Internal’ and all external inherit from ‘external’ and those base locations have some weathers